 Doctor of Nursing Practice (DNP)

-The Doctor of Nursing Practice (DNP) degree program is offered in conjunction with the MU Graduate School and is part of a long tradition in graduate education at the University of Missouri.
+The Doctor of Nursing Practice (DNP) degree program is offered in conjunction with the MU Graduate Studies and is part of a long tradition in graduate education at the University of Missouri.
 As the flagship campus of the University of Missouri system and the only public research-intensive university in the state, the Sinclair School of Nursing provides an exceptional educational experience at an outstanding economic value.
 Furthermore, we strive to be a leader in graduate nursing education as evidenced by graduating our first master’s prepared Family Nurse Practitioner cohort in 1980.
 We are continuing this tradition of excellence by offering the first BSN to Doctor of Nursing Practice (DNP) program in the state of Missouri beginning in the summer of 2010.
 The DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 Due to the rapidly changing demands of this nation's complex healthcare environment and the critical need for improved quality, safety, and healthcare outcomes, the American Association of Colleges of Nursing (AACN) recommended to move the current level of preparation necessary for advanced practice nursing from the master’s degree to the practice doctorate-level by the year 2015.
 The DNP is designed for nurses seeking a terminal degree in nursing practice and offers an alternative to a research-focused doctoral program (Doctor of Philosophy (PhD).
 A comparison of the DNP versus PhD is outlined in the attached document.